Zamiell/stardew-valley/Min-Max_Guide.md

 - Trade all [Rubies](https://stardewvalleywiki.com/Ruby) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Spicy Eels](https://stardewvalleywiki.com/Spicy_Eel).
 Use one immediately for the speed boost and keep it going for the whole day.
 - Trade all [Diamonds](https://stardewvalleywiki.com/Diamond) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Triple Shot Espressos](https://stardewvalleywiki.com/Triple_Shot_Espresso).
 Use one immediately for the speed boost and keep it going for the whole day.
 - Trade all [Omni Geodes](https://stardewvalleywiki.com/Omni_Geode) to the [Desert Trader](https://stardewvalleywiki.com/Desert_Trader) for [Warp Totem: Desert](https://stardewvalleywiki.com/Warp_Totem:_Desert), at least initially.
 Use these to get to the desert on subsequent days.
 If you have 5-10 totems or more, then you can start to save the geodes for minerals.
-- In general, ignore all enemies and focus on breaking rocks.
+- In general, ignore all enemies and focus on mining rocks.
 (This is the same general strategy as the mines.)
 It is hard to avoid [Serpents](https://stardewvalleywiki.com/Serpent) though, so you will have to kill some of them.
 - It is more efficient to craft [Explosive Ammo](https://stardewvalleywiki.com/Explosive_Ammo) rather than [Bombs].
 (You get 5 explosive ammo per 5 iron ore and 2 coal versus 1 Bomb per 4 iron ore and 1 coal.)
 You should craft a lot of explosive ammo, but do not go overboard, as you need to build up some ore for [Quality Sprinklers](https://stardewvalleywiki.com/Quality_Sprinkler).
 - You will be tempted to get an [Iridium Pickaxe](https://stardewvalleywiki.com/Pickaxes) as soon as possible, but you should hold off until summer.
 This is because you will be fishing on the day that Clint works on the pickaxe, and fishing in summer is much more profitable than fishing in spring.
 - Smelt all [Iridium Ore](https://stardewvalleywiki.com/Iridium_Ore) into [Iridium Bars](https://stardewvalleywiki.com/Iridium_Bar).
 Besides selling various gems, the bars will be the main source of revenue from the Skull Cavern.
 However, wait until you have the Blacksmith profession (from level 10 mining) before selling any Iridium Bars.